RobRendell/firebase-rtdb-types/packages/client/README.md

 type parameter to `getDatabase()` will cause Typescript to use this module's type definitions, resulting in the instance being of type `TypedDatabase`.

-Passing this `TypedDatabase` instance to calls to the modular Firebase functions will *usually* use this package's type overrides for the original firebase database modular functions, giving strong typing on your database accesses.
+Passing this `TypedDatabase` instance to calls to the modular Firebase functions will use this package's type overrides for the original firebase database modular functions, giving strong typing on your database accesses.

 ## IMPORTANT LIMITATION